justinwiley/notes/from-borg-to-omega-to-kubernetes.md

 To understand what Kubernetes is, it's useful to understand where it came from, what problems it was designed to solve and how earlier systems tried to tackled those same problems.
 Kubernetes started it's life in Google, and was inspired by (at least) two earlier job orchestration projects.
 Chief among these was Borg, and Borg's successor, Omega.

+I'm basing this analysis off of my interpretation publicly available sources.
+I annotate anything I fail to fully understand, or where there is limited source material with a "*?*".

 ## Cluster schedulers

 All of these frameworks are [*cluster schedulers*](https://medium.com/@copyconstruct/schedulers-kubernetes-and-nomad-b0f2e14a896).